foundriesio/docs/source/user-guide/container-preloading/container-preloading.rst

          shortlist: "shellhttpd"

 - ``enabled`` -  Whether to produce an archive containing docker images as part of a container build trigger.
 - ``shortlist`` - Defines the list of apps to preload.
-If it is not specified or its value is empty, then all Target's apps are preloaded.
+All Target's apps are preloaded if it is not specified or its value is empty.
 - ``app_type`` - Defines a type of Apps to preload.
-  If an option is not defined or set to an empty value then, an App type to preload depends on a LmP version.
-If a LmP version is equal or higher than v85 then `restorable` type is preloaded, otherwise `compose` type.
+  If an option is not defined or set to an empty value, the ``app_type``  preload will depend on the LmP version.
+If the LmP version is equal to or higher than **v85**, then `restorable` type is preloaded, otherwise `compose` type.
   See :ref:`ug-restorable-apps` for more details on Restorable Apps.